How much you pay the attorney depends on the circumstances of your case, the value of your case, and the attorney you hire.

-Before your lawyer represents you in a personal injury case, you will both enter into a written agreement.
+Before your lawyer represents you in a personal injury case, you will enter into a written agreement.
 Among other items, the agreement will include charges that you can expect for services rendered.

-The attorney may charge you a fixed amount for a particular type of personal injury case.
+The attorney may charge you a fixed amount for a particular personal injury case.
 An attorney who takes on the same type of case multiple times may assign a fixed fee to your case if it is similar.

 This type of fee arrangement is often used in personal injury cases.
 The contingency fee also includes the percentage that the attorney receives if you win your case.